fbpx

 • Insecure housing (for new applicants only) — this category applies if you are living in temporary accommodation where you do not have continued residency and must leave urgently.
 Written documentation of your current housing status in transitional housing, a refuge, emergency housing or crisis housing is required.

 • Inappropriate housing — this category applies if you need to be urgently relocated because of severe overcrowding, unsuitable housing or to be reunited with your children.
-To apply you should seek assistance from a Social Housing Advocacy and Support Program (SHASP) worker or equivalent service.
-Worker guidelines are available here (link needed).
+To apply you should seek assistance from a Tenancy Plus worker or equivalent service.
+Worker guidelines are available here

 For each of these possible reasons for moving, there are guidelines.
 Documentation is also required to prove your reasons for moving.
 Possible reasons for moving are: